bipre2466/hello-world-docker/readme.md

 # How to use ?

-Docker desktop :
+**Docker desktop :**

-Clone the project and open it in vs code
+- Clone the project (with git or the zip file) and open it in vs code.

-Once is good click on terminal in vscode and past this :
+- Once is good go to the vscode terminal and past this command to build the project :

 `docker build -t hello-world-docker .`